CODE 19 shelters open Thursday, Friday in Erie County

-BUFFALO, N.Y. — BUFFALO, N.Y. — CODE 19 has been issued for Buffalo and East Aurora Thursday morning.
+BUFFALO, N.Y. — A CODE 19 has been issued for Buffalo and East Aurora on Thursday.

 The following shelters are open around the clock Thursday and Friday.